 You may either click on the correct answer, or type the letter (A, B, C, or D) of the correct answer.
 During the exam, you are permitted to skip questions and go back to answer them later, and you are permitted to go back and review your work if you wish.
 As you progress through the exam, a message in the upper right corner of your screen will indicate the number of questions that have not yet been answered.
 The exam will be computer graded.
 You will see your score, but you are not permitted to see which questions you answered correctly or incorrectly.
 If you pass, you will electronically sign a Form 605 and a CSCE (Certificate of Successful Completion of Examination).
 After you sign these forms, we will email the signed CSCE to you and the test result will be submitted to W5YI for processing by the FCC.

 Effective April 19, 2022, the FCC will charge a $35 fee for new licenses, license renewals, and applications for vanity call signs.
 The fee will not apply to license upgrades.
 These will be payable directly to the FCC.
 For more information, refer to After your License Exam: Pay $35.00 FCC Fee.

 The FCC will send you an email when your license is issued.
 To check on the status of your license, visit the FCC Universal Licensing System License Search web page and search for your license using your FRN.

 Refer to the Examinee Guidebook to Remote Exams for additional information.

-If you have any questions or comments, or if you need assistance or need to cancel this Online Amateur Radio License Exam Session, please email me.
+If you have any questions or comments, or if you need assistance or need to cancel your registration for this Online Amateur Radio License Exam Session, please email me.

 Herb Weiner, AA7HW